 Purchasing Foreclosure Property

-Properties in foreclosure may only be purchased from the county at the annual foreclosure auction which will be held in November this year.
+Properties in foreclosure may only be purchased from the county at the annual foreclosure auction which will be held in November.
 A minimum bid will be solicited for each parcel.
 This bid must include all taxes, interest, penalties and foreclosure costs.

 Date and Location

 Payment can only be made by wire transfer.
 Successful bidders will receive a confirmation email from Bid4Assets which will include wire instructions.

 The successful bidder will receive a Treasurer's Deed without any expressed or implied warranty.